ppy/osu-wiki/wiki/People/Beatmap_Nominators/Beatmap_Nominator_Test/en.md

 ## Test structure

 There were 20 questions on the test, and applicants taking the test were expected to select all correct answers from a list of choices.
-Each question is worth 1 point, and incorrectly answering questions would not have awarded a user points, but it would not have resulted in points being deducted from the user's overall total.
+Each question is worth 1 point, and answering questions incorrectly would have awarded a user fewer points or no points, but it would not have resulted in points being deducted from the user's overall total.

 Test questions were pulled from a large pool of questions sorted by category.
 The following categories appeared in the test: